Getting health insurance for your dog is a big step towards peace of mind!

 The last two items on this list aren’t necessarily available with all dog health insurance companies, plus they can be complex and vary considerably from plan to plan.
 They also tend to make the overall coverage a bit more costly, but for Rottweilers they can be very vaulable indeed.

-You should aim to get a plan that at least covers urgent veterinary visits, diagnostic tests, surgery and hospitalization as they’re the expensive procedures.
+When choosing a plan, think about the most common scenarios where you think you would need cover.
+In my experience that includes urgent veterinary visits, diagnostic tests, surgery and hospitalization as they’re the expensive procedures.